ArticlesFamily Affairs OfficeResearch and Studies Department

 3- Establishing a national framework for early childhood development, as programs are not entrenched in this region, either before or after the revolution, due to the state of political tyranny and the authority of the Syrian regime.

-Waheeba Al-Masri
+Wahiba Al-Masri

-Office of Family Affairs
+Family Affairs Office

 Show More